CPP Ultimate Guide – Eligibility, Payment Dates, Withdrawals & More

 What Is CPP

-The Canada Pension Plan was created in 1965 in order to help Canadians efficiently save and invest for their future retirement needs.
+The Canada Pension Plan – or CPP – was created in 1965 in order to help Canadians efficiently save and invest for their future retirement needs.

-The idea is that both employee and employer will set aside a percentage (5.7% each in 2022) of the employee’s salary, and that amount will then go to the Canada Pension Plan Investment Board – where it is managed by top flight professionals.
+The idea is that both employees and employers set aside a percentage (5.95% each in 2024 up to a maximum of $68,500 of income, plus the addition of the new Additional Maximum Pensionable Earnings – which we’ll discuss later) of the employee’s salary, and that amount will then go to the Canada Pension Plan Investment Board – where it is managed by professionals.

-At age 60, every Canadian can begin to collect CPP.
+At age 60, every Canadian can decide to begin collecting CPP.
 The cheque or automated deposit will arrive every month until you pass away.
 The CPP is an extremely well-funded pension program and its risk level is roughly equivalent to that of the entire country/government of Canada collapsing.

 How to Estimate My CPP Withdrawals at Age 65

-Most Canadians choose to take their CPP at age 65.
-We’ll go over some other scenarios in a second, but for now, here’s how to estimate your CPP payment at the most common age.
+That simple question is actually more complicated than you might expect.
+Most Canadians choose to take their CPP beginning at age 65.
+We’ll go over some other scenarios in the next lesson, but for now, here’s how to estimate your CPP payment if you were to begin receiving payments at age 65.

 The best rule of thumb I’ve found is from CPP expert Doug Runchey:

-Now there are a ton of variables and caveats that go with the rule of thumb.
-If you want a more precise answer, I suggest finishing this article, then grabbing your CPP Statement of Contributions and heading over to Doug’s CPP Calculator here.
+Now there are a ton of variables and caveats that go with this rule of thumb.
+If you want a more precise answer, I suggest grabbing your CPP Statement of Contributions and heading over to Doug’s CPP Calculator here.

 In order to understand how much CPP you’re entitled to, you first have to wrap your head around the fact that it all depends on how much you paid into it.

-So, if a year in which you made equal to or more than the YMPE is worth roughly $30 per month on your future CPP cheque, then obviously if you only earned 80% of the YMPE in a given year, then you’ll get a little less than the full $30 a max YMPE-year would have generated.
+So, if a year in which you made equal to or more than the YMPE is worth roughly $30 per month on your future CPP cheque, then obviously if you only earned 80% of the YMPE in a given year – you’ll get about 80% of that full $30 a maximum YMPE-year would have generated.
+So roughly $24 per month.

-The maximum CPP for someone starting to collect at 65 is currently $1,253.59.
-BUT the actual average CPP payment sent out to a new Canadian 65-year-old pensioner is $727.61.
+The maximum CPP for someone starting to collect at 65 is currently $1,364.60.
+But, the actual average CPP payment sent out to a new Canadian 65-year-old pensioner is $811.21.

-This shows how few Canadians are able to consistently earn the full YMPE for the best 39 years of their working life.
+This shows that relatively few Canadians are able to consistently earn the full YMPE for the best 39 years of their working life.
+Keep this in mind before you pencil in the maximum amount for CPP in your situation.

-Now, the government is willing to cut you some slack in your quest to get your average YMPE up as high as possible…
+Now, the government is willing to cut you some slack in your quest to get your CPP up as high as possible…

 How to Get the Maximum CPP: Dropout Years